-The first GoatFest took place in 2017 to highlight the efforts of Allegheny GoatScape, an all-natural, goat-powered landscaping business that spent one month in South Side Park to “clear invasive vines and knotweed so that we could begin the reforestation project.”
-The goats and Hobo have returned every year since.
-This year, they will spend a total of 10 weeks in the park.
+The event, now in its sixth year, aims to celebrate the hardworking goats and introduce people to the beauty of South Side Park.
+GoatFest PGH began in 2017 to highlight the efforts of Allegheny GoatScape, an all-natural, goat-powered landscaping business.
+The goats spent a month in South Side Park clearing invasive vines and knotweed, paving the way for a reforestation project.
+Since then, the goats and Hobo have returned every year, dedicating a total of 10 weeks to the park this year.

 “Our goals are still the same, six years later — to celebrate the hard-working goats and to introduce lots of people to South Side Park,” says Vagley.
-She adds that this year’s event will feature numerous kid-friendly activities, including a giant inflatable slide, a face painter, and a petting zoo, as well as storytime puppet shows and “lots of giant toys.”
-There will also be live music, tree plantings and adoptions, over 35 vendors, and 10 community partners, plus an artisan market and eats by local food trucks and the South Side Athletic Association concession stand.
+This year’s event promises a variety of kid-friendly activities, including a giant inflatable slide, face painting, a petting zoo, storytime puppet shows, and an array of giant toys.
+Attendees can also enjoy live music, tree plantings and adoptions, over 35 vendors, 10 community partners, an artisan market, and delicious eats from local food trucks and the South Side Athletic Association concession stand.